mark-poscablo/arrayfire-wiki/add_func.md

      |__ backend
           |__ cpu
           |    |__ exampleFunction.[hpp|cpp]
-          |    |    - Wrapper level for the CPU algorithm
+          |    |    - Wrapper level for the CPU algorithm, which can call your
+          |    |      own and/or other existing CPU kernels
           |    |
           |    |__ kernel
           |    |    |__ exampleFunction.hpp
-          |    |         - CPU Backend core algorithm
+          |    |         - Add your CPU algorithm here
           |    |
           |    |__ CMakeLists.txt (should already exist)
           |         - Add your exampleFunction.[hpp|cpp] and